vicky-liu17/Search-Engine/assignment1/assignment1.md

 $$Recall = \frac{Relevant-retrieved-instances}{All-relevant-instances} = \frac{7}{100} = 0.07$$

-- Query: "mathematics program graduate UC""
+- Query: "Info about the education in Mathematics on a graduate level at UC Davis""

 $$Precision = \frac{0}{1} \approx 0$$